Rooted in Nature. Growing in Wholeness.

 Friday Farm School

+A hands-on learning experience where children spend their days immersed in the rhythms of the farm.
 Students plant, harvest, tend animals, and explore the interconnected web of soil, water, and life.
 Every day is a living science lesson, guided by curiosity and collaboration.

 Nature Academy

+A holistic academic program that integrates traditional studies with nature-based learning.
 Students build foundational skills in literacy, math, and science while spending a large part of their day outdoors.
 Through multi-age learning, creative projects, and hands-on exploration, they develop not only intellect but emotional intelligence and ecological awareness.

 Meet the Team